elastic/integrations/packages/prometheus_input/docs/README.md

 ```

-#### Scraping all metrics from a Prometheus server

-We recommend using the Remote Write dataset for this, and make Prometheus push metrics to Agent.

 #### Filtering metrics

 In order to filter out/in metrics one can make use of `Metrics Filters Include`, `Metrics Filters Exclude` settings: